LASIK Center

 Wavefront LASIK: Highest Quality Vision and Safest Procedure

 No two pairs of eyes are alike.
 The standard LASIK procedure performed by most doctors corrects “lower order aberrations” such as myopia, hyperopia and astigmatism.
 Although this may correct 90% of visual imperfections, 10% of visual imperfections are “higher order aberrations” that can cause problems such as halos, glare and poor night vision.
-Using the newest VISX Wavefront™ technology, Drs.
-Beers and Volpicelli are able to correct both lower and higher aberrations, which result in the best vision and quality of life for you.
+Using the newest Alcon WaveLight EX500 Excimer Laser System, Drs.
+Beers and Liu use wavefront optimized technology to achieve the best visual results for you.

 Common LASIK Questions